Tiny & beautiful, discover Sainte Anne chapel in Mont Saint Michel bay

 We have more articles about the area on our travel blog.

 It is a protected monument in the Bay of Mont Saint-Michel.
 The bay of Mont Saint-Michel is part of the club of the world’s most beautiful bays and is listed as a UNESCO world heritage site.

-Saint Anne’s Chapel is located between the sea and farmland, this historic site was built in 1684 and is known to protect the land around from the sea.
+Saint Anne’s Chapel is located between the sea and farmland, this historical site was built in 1684 and is known to protect the land around from the sea.
 When I arrived there, the door was open and there was an art exhibition inside!

-The Bay of Mont Saint-Michel has the most impressive tides in Europe, reaching up to 10 meters.
-Every year thousands of people get reunited to celebrate Saint Anne, the third Sunday of July.
-Now a catolic parade over the bay, the pilgrimage used to be a real popular party for the habitant around.
+Every year, thousands of people reunits to celebrate Saint Anne, the third Sunday of July.
+The pilgrimage is now a catholic parade over the bay, but it used to be a real popular party for the habitant around.